Breaking Free from the Confirmation Bubble: How to See the Bigger Picture

 So, what can we do to break free from the confirmation bubble?
 Here are four steps:

-1. Recognize
+1. Recognise

 The first step is awareness.
 Understand that your news feeds, search results, and recommendation lists are designed to give you more of what you already like.
-Simply recognizing this helps you avoid unconsciously building up your confirmation bubble.
+Simply recognising this helps you avoid unconsciously building up your confirmation bubble.

 2. Read!